My rejected manuscript

 11. "An explanation of the RSA consistent with the variance is that short periods of psi-hitting and psi missing among trials causes some internal correlations that are detected by the RSA".

-Perhaps the reviewer refers to the shorter MicroPK sequences as those generated by one group (FAMMI).
-The different ways of assembling experimental, control, and calibration data may be the source of introducing long-range correlations.
+The reviewer may refer to the shorter MicroPK sequences generated by one group (FAMMI).
+Instead of relying on unsubstantiated claims like psi hitting or missing, it's more likely that the different ways of assembling experimental, control, and calibration data have introduced those long-range correlations.

 12. "BSB discussed that the effect sizes decrease (more or less linearly) with publication date and there is a simple explanation for it.
 Most of the trend comes from early, significant studies from Schmidt's laboratory (authors Schmidt and Kelly in the database).
 These account for about 10% of the BSB studies, but most of the trend.
 With the studies removed, the RSA exponent loses most of its significance".

-My response: The analysis of MicroPK data presented in my paper considers the database generated in the associated meta-analysis [Bösch et al., (2006)] (tagged as BSB by the reviewer) as the product of careful and honest data selection [4], one that provides valuable information about the MicroPK hypothesis with true RNGs.
+My response: The analysis of MicroPK data presented in my paper considers the database generated in the associated meta-analysis [Bösch et al., (2006)] [4] (tagged as BSB by the reviewer) resulting from careful and honest data selection [3], one that provides valuable information about the MicroPK hypothesis with true RNGs.

 13. "The author uses PK-MP to provide the distribution.
 She then claims that the positive/negative asymmetries in the experimental/control funnel plots can be explained from publication bias.
 But without a viable PK-MP effect, the experimental database asymmetry cannot be reproduced".

-My response: I am not using PK-MP because the evidence indicates no micro-PK effect.
-As for the MP tag, the Markovian model (Process) successfully simulates the main characteristics of the MicroPK database: its broadened scatter and its convergence to 50%.
+My response: The reviewer has invented a non-existent PK-MP effect.
+I am not referring to a PK-MP because the evidence indicates no micro-PK effect.
+As for the MP (Markovian Process) tag the reviewer used, the Markovian model successfully simulates the principal characteristics of the MicroPK database: its broadened scatter and its convergence to 50%.
+There is a Markovian character in the BSB meta-analysis data introduced by human biases.

 14. "Unfortunately, the control funnel plot asymmetry is apparently an artifact of recording errors in the BSB database.
 In Figure 4, the asymmetry is evident as a group of studies all at the same N that stretch out to the left of the plot.
 The 20 "control" studies all derive from a single 1979 paper (Kugel; ref ID 806 in the database).
 There is just one experimental study from the paper and it has a slightly positive effect size.
 It would be surprising if Kugel reported 20 controls for one experimental study.
 Typically there are fewer control studies reported in papers which are why the control database N is only a quarter of the experimental one.
 I strongly suspect that BSB confused control and experimental labels when creating their database.
 There are other instances of mislabelling in the control database: in 12 cases the observed and theoretical hit rates are inverted.
 If the "control" studies from this one paper are removed, there is no significant asymmetry remaining in the funnel plot."

-My response: The reviewer accuses the authors of the already published MicroPK meta-analysis [Bösch et al., (2006)] without providing precise and concrete evidence to support these accusations other than to 'strongly suspect' the hypothetical misconduct.
+My response: The reviewer accuses the authors of the peer-reviewed MicroPK meta-analysis (Bösch et al., 2006) [4] and questions the quality of their work.
+However, the reviewer fails to provide precise and concrete evidence to support these accusations, instead relying on a 'strong suspicion' of hypothetical misconduct.

 15. "The author claims that a statistical "balancing effect" is evident when combining the unweighted averages of control and experimental effect sizes, since these average to the null.
 This comparison no longer holds if the Kugel studies are mislabelled.
 The Kugel paper is in German and not easily accessible, but it would be advisable to verify the BSB database, and make corrections for other mislabeling (easily identifiable by examining the database) before doing analyses."